jillusc/Forum20_React/README.md

 <img src="README%20images/success_message.jpg"><br><br>
 <strong>Dialog</strong>: the window.confirm() method was implemented to prompt users to confirm their action before proceeding with deletion of posts and comments: <br><br>
 <img src="README%20images/window_dialog.jpg"><br><br>
-<strong>Caret</strong>: a custom component with a caret icon was created and styled within the app's theme, providing dropdown menu functionality for editing and deleting items where appropriate:<br><br>
+<strong>Caret</strong>: a custom component with a caret icon was created and styled within the app's theme, providing dropdown menu functionality for editing and deleting items where appropriate (post, comment, profile):<br><br>
 <img src="README%20images/caret_dropdown.jpg" width="200px"><br><br>
-<strong>Tooltips</strong>: used whenhovering over the mini follow/unfollow buttons in the popular profiles component for clarity:<br><br>
+<strong>Tooltips</strong>: used when hovering over the mini follow/unfollow buttons in the popular profiles component for clarity:<br><br>
 <img src="README%20images/tooltip.jpg" width="260px"><br><br>
-<strong>Pointers</strong>: in the CSS stylesheets, the 'cursor: pointer' attribute was placed as an indication to the user of an interactive element.
+<strong>Pointers</strong>: in the CSS stylesheets, the 'cursor: pointer' attribute was set as an indication to the user of an interactive element.

 ## Testing Documentation

-The forum20 application was subjected to manual testing in Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers, and Samsung Internet and Safari on mobile.<br>
+The forum20 application was subjected to manual testing in Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.<br>
 Documentation can be found [here](README%20images/forum20%20testing.pdf).

 The project's User Stories were evaluated to confirm whether they were met.<br>
-Documentation for this is [here](README%20images/forum20%20user%20stories%20met.pdf).
+Documentation for this is [here](README%20images/user%20stories%20met.pdf).

 ## Security

-Authentication tokens are used to provide secure access to API endpoints.
+Authentication tokens are used to provide secure access to API endpoints.<br>
-JSON Web Tokens are securely stored in HTTP cookies.
+JSON Web Tokens are securely stored in HTTP cookies.<br>
-Django's built-in user authentication system is utilised to handle user registration, login and profile management.
+Django's built-in user authentication system is utilised to handle user registration, login and profile management.<br>
-User passwords are securely stored and validated using Django's password validation system.
+User passwords are securely stored and validated using Django's password validation system.<br>
-Cross-Origin Resource Sharing (CORS) is configured to help prevent unauthorised access to sensitive data by restricting access to allowed origins only.
+Cross-Origin Resource Sharing (CORS) is configured to help prevent unauthorised access to sensitive data by restricting access to allowed origins only.<br>
-The project employs CSRF protection to prevent Cross-Site Request Forgery attacks.
+The project employs CSRF protection to prevent Cross-Site Request Forgery attacks.<br>
-Database connections are managed securely using environment variables and the dj_database_url package to parse the database URL.
+Database connections are managed securely using environment variables and the dj_database_url package to parse the database URL.<br>
-File uploads are handled, stored and accessed securely thanks to the use of Cloudinary.
-The Cloudinary API details and the secret key are stored in the env.py file alongside the database URL.
+File uploads are handled, stored and accessed securely thanks to the use of Cloudinary.<br>The Cloudinary API details and the secret key are stored in the env.py file alongside the database URL.<br>
-Models and views utilise ownership and content validation and permission classes, respectively.
+Models and views utilise ownership and content validation and permission classes, respectively.<br>
-The submission of forms relies on validated data and error messages are in place for missing or incorrect data.
+The submission of forms relies on validated data and error messages are in place for missing or incorrect data.<br>
-Axios is configured, using HTTPS for encrypted data transmission and enabling secure HTTP cookies.
+Axios is configured, using HTTPS for encrypted data transmission and enabling secure HTTP cookies. <br>
-A simple, custom 401 Error page was created to inform of such an error and includes a link to direct the user back to the site.<br><br>
+A simple, custom 401 Error page was created to inform of such error and includes a link to direct the user back to the site.<br><br>
 <img src="README%20images/page-401.jpg"><br><br>
 <img src="README%20images/page-4012.jpg"><br><br>